EOSC-Lot-1/een-resource-catalogue-docs/README.md

 of the **[Resource Catalogue](https://github.com/EOSC-Lot-1/resource-catalogue)** project, offering detailed descriptions of each controller, along with their associated functionalities and endpoints.
 It includes an overview of its data models and a detailed list of vocabularies used within the platform.
 Additionally, the documentation provides schemas for validating data of the various classes, ensuring consistency and reliability across the system.

+_Resource Catalogue version: v5.0.0+u116_

 ---